 We incur some of our expenses, and may in the future derive revenues, in currencies other than the euro.
 In particular, as we expand our operations and conduct clinical trials in the United States, we will incur expenses in U.S. dollars.
 As a result, we are exposed to foreign currency exchange risk as our results of operations and cash flows are subject to fluctuations in foreign currency exchange rates.
 We currently do not engage in hedging transactions to protect against uncertainty in future exchange rates between particular foreign currencies and the euro.
 Therefore, for example, an increase in the value of the euro against the U.S. dollar could have a negative impact on our revenue and earnings growth as U.S. dollar revenue and earnings, if any, are translated into euros at a reduced value.
 We cannot predict the impact of foreign currency fluctuations, and foreign currency fluctuations in the future may adversely affect our financial condition, results of operations and cash flows.
-The ADSs being sold in the U.S. offering will be quoted in U.S. dollars on the Nasdaq Global Market, while our ordinary shares (including those being sold in the European private placement and the underlying ordinary shares of the ADSs being sold in the U.S. offering) trade in euros on the Euronext Paris exchange.
+The ADSs being sold in this offering will be quoted in U.S. dollars on the Nasdaq Global Market, while our ordinary shares, including those sold in this offering, trade in euros on the Euronext Paris exchange.
 Our financial statements are prepared in euros.
 Therefore, fluctuations in the exchange rate between the euro and the U.S. dollar will also affect, among other matters, the value of our ordinary shares and ADSs.